MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Introduction

 In summary, our contributions are as follows:

-\begin{itemize}[leftmargin=20pt] \item We propose MARS, an end-to-end RL framework that enhances multi-agent reasoning capability through self-play in both cooperative and competitive games. \item We introduce two novel techniques of turn-level advantage estimation and agent-specific normalization to address the credit assignment and advantage variance in multi-turn, multi-agent RL training for LLMs. \item We perform extensive experiments and ablation studies to show that MARS incentivize strong strategic ability and multi-agent reasoning capability that are generalizable to held-out games and multi-agent LLM systems. \end{itemize}
+\begin{itemize}[leftmargin=20pt] \item \rebuttal{We propose MARSHAL, an end-to-end RL framework that enhances multi-agent reasoning through self-play in a diverse range of strategic games.} \item We introduce two novel techniques of turn-level advantage estimator and agent-specific normalization to address the credit assignment and advantage variance in multi-turn, multi-agent RL training for LLMs. \item We perform extensive experiments and ablation studies to show that MARSHAL incentivize strong strategic ability and multi-agent reasoning capability that are generalizable to held-out games and multi-agent LLM systems. \end{itemize}